aleuribe/ReactJS/README.md

 Aditionally to React dependencies, this project uses [Bootstrap, JQuery and Popper.js](https://blog.logrocket.com/how-to-use-bootstrap-with-react-a354715d1121/) for the GUI.

+Also, for the routing, this project uses [react-router-dom](https://www.npmjs.com/package/react-router-dom)

 Dependencies installed using this command: npm i --save bootstrap jquery popper.js